elba7r/system-v9/erpnext/docs/user/manual/en/selling/articles/sales-persons-in-the-sales-transactions.md

 ####Sales Person wise Commission

-ERPNext only provide total amount of sale made by a Sales Person.
-If you offer commission to Sales Person, you should add Sales Person as Sales Partners in ERPNext.
+Revalue ERP only provide total amount of sale made by a Sales Person.
+If you offer commission to Sales Person, you should add Sales Person as Sales Partners in Revalue ERP.
 For Sales Partners, you can define Commission (%).
 On selected on Sales Partner in a sales transction, based on Net Total, Commission Amount is calculated as well.
 You can check Sales Partner's commission report from:

 `Accounts > Standard Reports > Sales Partners Commission`